Hotel Payments Series

 It’s inefficient, insecure, and much more costly to handle card-not-present (CNP) transactions the same way as card-present transactions.
 Plus, it can keep you from getting paid.

-Making CNP Payments Easier & More Secure
+Making CNP Payments Easier and More Secure

 While key-entering credit card information seems simple enough, there’s a lot of pain involved for your staff and bride, not to mention the security risks you’re leaving your property vulnerable to.